 I’m going to brag on my husband Charlie and use him as an example, because although we’ve had our ups and downs through this tragedy, he’s really good at expressing his support.
 And the one good thing that came from our loss was how much closer it brought us.
 Because you and your partner are going through the same tragedy, it’s so important to lean on each other and bond over your shared love for the child you created together.

-#1: Be vulnerable and let her see you cry.
-If you’re not a cryer that’s ok, but really try to verbalize your feelings.
+#1: Be vulnerable and let her see your pain.
+Let her see you cry.
+If you can’t physically show your feelings, verbalize them.
 I know men are conditioned to hide their emotions in order to be “masculine,” but there’s nothing that has helped me more through my loss than knowing my husband is in pain too.
 I’ve never felt closer to another human being or been more deeply in love with my husband than the day I woke up from napping to see him crying quietly in bed.
 Of course you never want to see your loved one hurting, but the fact he was feeling the same thing I was feeling made me feel so incredibly connected to him.
 It was like we were one.
 And I cannot express how priceless that feeling is to a woman.
 It makes you more of a man in her eyes.

 #3: Communicate about trying again and get on the same timeline.
 Nothing makes a miscarriage more painful to grieve than having different goals for trying again.
 Luckily for me, my husband and I both wanted to try again the second we were able.
 Trying again is unthinkable for many women for a good while after the loss, but for me, trying again was the only thing giving me any hope to get through the days.
 I spoke to some friends in my support group whose partners were not yet ready to try again.
 I can’t even imagine how devastated and frustrated I would be if I were in their shoes.
 Or if my husband was pushing me to be ready and I wasn’t.
 If you’re not ready right away, that’s completely understandable, just communicate as much as you can about it.
 Not in a pushy way, but in an open and understanding way.

 #4: Encourage her to do things like take some time off work, go to grief counseling together, and/or take up a craft to honor your child’s memory.
 I made a scrapbook for my daughter and did a few canvas paintings of her sonogram photo.
-If you are financially able, encourage her to take some time off work to process the grief and recover physically.
-If she develops any new “obsessions,” try to support her unless you think they’re unhealthy (in which case have an open discussion to voice your concern).
-I became obsessed with tracking my new cycles, then with reading posts in online support groups, and then with researching abortion issues.
-My husband did address with me that he’d prefer me not to be on my phone or computer constantly when we’re spending time together, but he’s been very tolerant of my new interests and never rushed me to go back to work.
+If your partner develops any new “obsessions,” try to support her unless you think they’re unhealthy (in which case have an open discussion to voice your concern).
+I became obsessed with tracking my new cycles, and then with reading posts in online support groups.
+My husband did address with me that he’d prefer me not to be on my phone constantly when we’re spending time together, but he’s been very tolerant of my new interests and never rushed me to go back to work.
+If you are financially able, encourage your partner to take some time off work to process the grief and recover physically.

 #5: Get her a thoughtful gift either to honor your child or to show her you believe you will have your rainbow baby one day.
 You could give her a piece of jewelry with your child’s name or initials.
 Or a plaque with your child’s name and “birth” day to hang on the wall.
 Or a donation to charity in your child’s name.
 My husband gave me a gift certificate to a baby store and in the card wrote that I was going to be a wonderful mother and to go ahead and get some stuff for when I get pregnant again.